 What is short-term income protection?

-If you’re looking for affordable income protection, and you’re confident that you’d only need financial backup for a relatively short period if you were unwell, taking out a short-term policy could prove to be the right call.
+If you’re looking for affordable income protection, and you’re confident that you’d only need financial backup for a relatively short period if you were unwell, taking out a short-term policy could be the right call.
 The premiums are cheaper, and while it does come with a shorter benefit period, this could end up being adequate for your needs.
 The buffer it provides is not insignificant, after all.

 Short-term vs. full-term income protection

-Short-term income protection is a cheaper alternative to full-term income protection, because the insurer knows that any monthly payouts would be capped after a certain amount of time.
+Short-term income protection is a cheaper alternative to full-term income protection because the insurer knows that any monthly payouts would be capped after a certain amount of time.
 With full-term income protection, your benefit can last for as long as you need it to.
 It’s more comprehensive, which is what makes it more expensive.
 This is why you may see short-term income protection referred to as ‘budget income protection’ by some insurers.

 |Full-term income protection||Short-term income protection|